Using Replacement of Asset Value to Audit Your Maintenance Program's Efficacy

-Replacement of asset value, or replacement asset valuation, is a way of auditing maintenance programs by weighing their annual value against that of a complete asset replacement.
+Replacement asset value (RAV), or replacement asset valuation, is a way of auditing maintenance programs by weighing their annual value against that of a complete asset replacement.
 Maintenance becomes a fraction of the total purchasing cost.
 The lower this maintenance percentage goes, the more valuable an overall maintenance program is to an organization.

-Ricky Smith, CEO and president of Maintenance and Reliability Best Practices, LLC, describes the method for finding RAV as the following:
+Ricky Smith, CEO and president of Maintenance and Reliability Best Practices, LLC, describes the replacement asset value formula as the following: